Official-Codaisseur-Graduate/gitgud-client/README.md

 [CHECK THE APP](https://gitgud.netlify.com/) <br>
 A validator of your GitHub profile and usage, designed to provide feedback for job seekers. <br>
+You can find the repository for the server side [here](https://github.com/Official-Codaisseur-Graduate/gitgud-server).

 ![](gitgud.gif)